stacksgov/sips/sips/sip-x sign-in-with-stacks/sip-x-sign-in-with-stacks.md

 # Abstract

-Web application often provide their services only to authenticated users.
+Web applications often provide their services only to authenticated users.
 In Web2, this was done through username and password or federated logins.
-In Web3, users can proof their digital identity by cryptographically signing that the user ownes the private key associated with that digital identity.
+In Web3, users can prove their digital identity by cryptographically signing that the user ownes the private key associated with that digital identity.

 SIP-018 defines the structure of signatures in general.
 This SIP defines the